Meet the UEFA Nations League finals contenders

 Article summary

-Hosts Italy meet Spain and Belgium take on France in the 2021 UEFA Nations League semi-finals: get acquainted with the teams.
+Spain will face France in the 2021 UEFA Nations League final, after Italy and Belgium vie for third place: get acquainted with the teams.

 Article top media content